I’m an executive coach with training from the well regarded Henley Business School (University of Reading) graduate coaching programme.

 My approach to coaching is very much based on my personal values and beliefs.
-One of those key beliefs is around partnering, which is tied to my NZ heritage and a key concept within the Maori culture.
+One of those key beliefs is around partnering, which is tied to my NZ birth and upbringing and a key concept within the Maori culture.
 That concept is ‘kotahitanga’, which has a number of meanings, but is about togetherness, creating oneness, and operating in true partnership.
-I always try and create an atmosphere with my coaching clients where this is truly felt.
+I always try to create an atmosphere with my coaching clients where this is truly felt.

-I place great emphasis on creating a safe space for my coaching clients (often referred to as coachees), using accessible language and a relaxed demeanour, and ensuring that I pace the coaching conversations in a way that suits the coachee.
+In coaching sessions, great emphasis is placed on creating a safe space for my coaching clients (often referred to as coachees), using accessible language and a relaxed demeanour, ensuring that the conversation is paced in a way that suits the coachee.

 THE EXPERIENCE OF OTHERS ......